Polydactyly: On top plasty procedure

-Central polydactyly
+Central

 Early osteotomy and ligament reconstructions should be done to prevent deformities, such as angular growth deformities.

 The surgical treatment of central polydactyly is highly variable.
 After the surgery the hand must be functional and stable, but also aesthetically pleasing.
 This requires intraoperative creativity and flexibility.
 The surgeon must also consider whether retention of a fully functional supranumerary digit is preferable to surgical intervention.
 In contrast, a functional, four-fingered hand achieved via ray amputation may be preferable to a five-fingered hand with a deformed or stiff reconstructed finger.

 Cases of polysyndactyly are approached through a standard opposing zig-zag incision.
 The incision is favored toward the accessory digit, preserving extra skin for subsequent closure.
 Depending on the level and extent of duplication, the flexor and extensor tendons may require centralization or rebalancing.
 Also, the collateral ligaments must be preserved or reconstructed.
 Wide articular surfaces should be narrowed and phalangeal wedge osteotomies may be required to provide an axial alignment.
 Attention must also be given to reconstruct the intermetacarpal ligament.
 Furthermore, one should take in mind the provision for adequate web-space soft tissue.